Lepidium oleraceum, Cook's Scurvy Grass, showing its white flowers and fleshy leaves

 Always use clean, sterilized tools when working with this critically endangered species to prevent disease spread.
 Handle plants gently as they can be quite delicate.

-How to Grow Cook’s Scurvy Grass (Cook’s Scurvy Grass)
+How to Grow Cook's Scurvy Grass

-Cook’s Scurvy Grass is a nationally critical and historically significant native New Zealand coastal cress.
+Cook-s Scurvy Grass is a nationally critical and historically significant native New Zealand coastal cress.
 Its fleshy, glossy green leaves, packed with Vitamin C, were famously used by Captain Cook to combat scurvy.
 This fast-growing biennial or short-lived perennial is now one of New Zealand's most threatened plants, making its cultivation primarily a conservation effort.
 It thrives in coastal environments with highly fertile, well-drained soil and full sun.
 Understanding its propagation methods is crucial for maintaining genetic diversity and supporting its survival.

 From Seed